 The Connecticut College Department of Anthropology maintains several archaeological laboratories at the basement level of Winthrop Hall.
 Archaeological anthropology almost always entails the sorting, cataloging, recordation, and analysis of materials in a laboratory environment.
 Our archaeology curriculum is designed to provide students opportunities to train in these laboratory protocol and procedures as well as to pursue lab-based research projects with our faculty.
-Courses that include laboratory components include Anthropology 102, 202, 393, 390, 406, and 482.
-Our labs include equipment for training students in GIS, visualization of patterning in data, and digital presentation.
+Anthropology courses that include laboratory components include ANT 102, 202, 393, 390, 406, and 482.
+Our labs include equipment for training students in GIS, data visualization, and digital presentation.

 Our facilities include: